Numbers in German: How to count

 Well done! 🎉

-You now have a solid understanding of German numbers and can use them in conversation.
+You now know the German numbers, and can use them in conversation.
 Head over to our next lesson on German restaurant phrases, where you’ll learn how to apply these numbers in everyday situations.